httprb/http/README.md

 Adding Headers
 --------------

-The HTTP library uses the concept of chaining to simplify requests.
+The HTTP gem uses the concept of chaining to simplify requests.
 Let's say you want to get the latest commit of this library from Github in JSON format.
 One way we could do this is by tacking a filename on the end of the URL: